Location Spotlight – El Pinar de Campoverde

 Demand for property throughout the village is high, however there are still some bargains to be found.
 Some of the properties in the original village are relatively old and in need of modernising which means that there is scope to not only add value but also to make your own mark on the property.

-There is a huge variation of property styles in the village where it is very rare to find two villas the same.
-We particularly like the unique design of this villa, but being Pinar, there will be house there somewhere to suit every taste.
+There is a huge variation of property styles in the old village where it is very rare to find two villas the same.

 Just as the location and facilities within Campoverde offer something for everyone, so do the range and variety of property.